Specs & specifics

 One screen, four buttons, no distractions.

 A 5.83" four-color e-paper panel in a hand-finished case, sized to sit beside a laptop without competing with it.
 Always on.
-Refreshes every thirty minutes.
+Refreshes every fifteen minutes.
 The rest of the time, it draws zero current and stays exactly where it was.

 What's inside.